silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 ### Why does accessibility matter?

 An accessible website means that it can be viewed by the widest audience possible.
 Accessibility not only refers to people with physical disabilities (such as blind users), but also people with cognitive, learning or motor skills disabilities, and people who access your site with mobile devices or old, outdated technology.
-Lastly, as mentioned previously, search engines can be considered disabled users in the sense that they can't' see your design or images or interact with your site.
+Lastly, as mentioned previously, search engines can be considered disabled users in the sense that they can't see your design or images or interact with your site.

 Accessibility is important for a number of reasons: